Hours of Operation

 · Incurring late charges (or additional charges);

-· The College referring the debt to the State Comptroller's Local Debt Recovery Program, to authorize collection of the debt by offsetting amounts normally due to you from State of IL payroll and/or State of IL tax refunds, etc.;
+· The College referring the debt to the State of Illinois, to authorize collection of the debt by offsetting amounts normally due to you from State of Illinois payroll and/or State of Illinois tax refunds, etc.;

 · The College referring the debt to a collection agency;